 If the District Environmental Planner determines that this is "a no change" re-evaluation, it does not require any further approval action by FHWA or ITD HQ Environmental.
 The District Environmental Planner sends an email to the Project Manager stating that there are no changes to the current approved environmental document and it is still valid.
-The HQ Environmental Planner and Environmental Manager2 are copied on the email so that OTIS can be updated.
+The HQ NEPA inbox is2 copied on the email so that OTIS can be updated.
 The email is then saved in the project file on ProjectWise before ROW and/or construction funds can be obligated.